sunnylam13/ThreeSixtyFlow.js/README.md

 If you want to change the stylesheet you should reference `style.css` and overwrite the properties in your own customized stylesheet that is loaded last in your HTML or Jade file.

-You should probably use the SCSS file if you can.

-The file to use is `360main.scss` in the `css/partials/` folder.

 NOTE:  The stylesheet does import Font Awesome 4.3.0 for the slider buttons.

+#### SCSS/SASS

+If you use SCSS/SASS, the file to reference is `360main.scss` in the `css/partials/` folder.

+As with CSS, you should write your own customized CSS code that comes last and overrides the plugin code.

 ### Javascript